sqshq/piggymetrics/README.md

 There's a bunch of common patterns in distributed systems, which could help us to make described core services work.
 [Spring cloud](http://projects.spring.io/spring-cloud/) provides powerful tools that enhance Spring Boot applications behaviour to implement those patterns.
 I'll cover them briefly.
 <img width="880" alt="Infrastructure services" src="https://cloud.githubusercontent.com/assets/6069066/13906840/365c0d94-eefa-11e5-90ad-9d74804ca412.png">
 ### Config service
-[Spring Cloud Config](http://cloud.spring.io/spring-cloud-config/spring-cloud-config.html) is horizontally scalable centralized configuration service for distributed system.
+[Spring Cloud Config](http://cloud.spring.io/spring-cloud-config/spring-cloud-config.html) is horizontally scalable centralized configuration service for distributed systems.
 It uses a pluggable repository layer that currently supports local storage, Git, and Subversion.

 In this project, I use `native profile`, which simply loads config files from the local classpath.
 You can see `shared` directory in [Config service resources](https://github.com/sqshq/PiggyMetrics/tree/master/config/src/main/resources).
 Those config files are shared with all applications in cluster.
 For example, when Statistics-service requests it's configuration, Config service will response with `shared/statistics-service.yml` and `shared/application.yml` (which is shared between all client applications).